Akshatjalan/About/README.md

 ### Hi there, I'm Akshat Jalan 👋

-### I'm a Web Developer, Software Engineer, and Programmer!!
+### I'm a Web/App Developer, Software Engineer, and Programmer!!

 - 🧑🏻‍💻  I am currently working on ReactJs Web apps
 - 🧩  I am looking forward to learn more about NodeJS and MongoDB